tagorenathv/iot-saas/README.md

 Now-a-days IOT is gaining popularity in variety of usecases.
 We built IOT-SaaS, a prototype for IOT based usage in Aquaculture.
 Users can register to platform, subscribe for a device and get Real-Time alerts and Dashboard on the fly.

+# Tool Stack Used

+- All data stored in `MongoDB Atlas`
+- `Timeseries collection` for sensor_data collection with granularity: minutes and expireAfterSeconds: 86400
+- `Atlas Search`: Search Index on device collection for fields: title with analyzers & mapping defined for Autocompletition functianality
+- `Text Index` on device collection for fields: title and description for Full-Text search functionality, including spell corrections
+- `Event-Driven` on Alerts and Notifications feature for any breached values
+- `Scheduled-Triggers` for:
+  - simulating data every 1 minute;
+  - calculating aggregated sensor data value every 5 minutes;
+  - generating bills every month
+- `Database-Triggers` on every aggregated-value insertion on aggregated_sensor_data collection to check alert condition and insert into alert collection if any
+- Used `Realm-Functions & Realm-Web-Client SDK` for performing data manipulations present in MongoDB Atlas collections
+- Used Email/Password provider of `Realm-Authentication` for UI authentication
+- Applied `Real-DataAccess Rules` for added layer of Authorization for each collection
+- Hosted react application on `Realm-Hosting`

 # Actual User Journey

 User registers and logins to platform with an Email & Password.
 User can see list of available devices.
 Once user subscribes and pays for a device, Device will be installed at User site location.